A closer look at the MBRRACE Maternal Deaths Report

 So, what steps are being taken to reduce deaths in mothers with epilepsy?

 Don’t we owe it to these women, and all those who have died from epilepsy, to learn lessons from their death and make changes that may help save future lives?

-In light of the ongoing publicity about Sodium Valproate medication warnings (do we need a link?), and how women are not aware of the medication’s risks, or their risks should they stop taking it; it is a really worrying time, as noted by experts in the field.
+In light of the ongoing publicity about Sodium Valproate medication warnings, and how women are not aware of the medication’s risks, or their risks should they stop taking it; it is a really worrying time, as noted by experts in the field.
 One thing which must be considered is - what the impact is on women with epilepsy facing medication scares when little is being done to ensure they get balanced conversations about risks?
 How can they make informed choices about their and their baby’s care?

 As a charity funded almost entirely by families who have lost a loved one to epilepsy, we know that there is no time to waste in educating the epilepsy community about risks, in the hope of stopping epilepsy deaths; and have been tackling this issue head-on for over 21 years.
 It is also why we have pump-primed research into epilepsy deaths, which has not only lead to increased understanding among researchers and clinicians about this topic but has led to the creation of tools and resources for clinicians and people with epilepsy, which actually help keep people with epilepsy to stay safer right now, including those who are pregnant.
 Educating, empowering and enabling them to reduce their risks.

 Our EpSMon app for people with epilepsy and our SUDEP and Seizure Safety Checklist for clinicians, as well as resources such as the Pregnancy Toolkit created by Kim Morely (Epilepsy Specialist Midwife) are examples of how solutions to these problems can be made freely available and accessible now to those who need them.